 An investigation of the misunderstanding and misuse of the magical arts in modern times

 In our customary afterword, we spell out the many dangers which the misunderstanding and misuse of Magic poses to the body, mind and spirit and the ways in which the so-called "Left-Hand-Path" (LHP) has been whitewashed to make it palatable to the modern practitioner.
-We covered some of this ground in our occult studies course article on Magic, but will now investigate the subject in more depth.
-Readers who know little or nothing about Magic are invited to read that article before proceeding further, or what we have to say may make little sense to them.
+We covered some of this ground in our occult studies course article on Magic, in our critical review of the books and teachings of Franz Bardon, in our Occult Faq, in our investigation of sex magic in Tantric Buddhism, and many more articles.
+You can find a full list of these resources in the Further reading list at the end of the sidebar.
+We will now consider the subject of practical magic in much greater depth.

 In an article published in The Theosophist in 1879, the 19th century occultist and mystic, H. P. Blavatsky wrote: "Neither white, nor black magic are what popular superstition understands by the terms.
 The possibility of 'raising spirits,' according to the Key of Solomon, is the height of superstition and ignorance.
 Purity of deed and thoughts can alone raise us to an intercourse 'with the gods' and attain for us the goal we desire."
 These words may come as a surprise to those who fondly imagine that 'spirits'—whatever they may mean by this word—can be summoned by anyone armed with a spell downloaded from the Internet, a wand and a few so-called 'magical' accoutrements, such as candles and the burning of a few noxious herbs.

-As we say in the afterword to the penultimate article in our Astral Conversations, quoting the 19th century French occultist and magician Eliphas Lévi, It is the astral shells of dead human beings, bereft of the Higher Self that animated the body during life, called elementaries by occultists, that are most often evoked by such spells and rituals, and not the 'gods' and 'demons' they purport to be.
-That is, when the evocation is genuine, and not simply a drug-induced fantasy on the part of the would-be magician or witch.
-These are the phantoms with which all too many dabblers in the occult place themselves en rapport, and nothing good can come of such unnatural intercourse.
+In the afterword to the penultimate article in Flitterflop and Bombast's series of twelve Astral Conversations, we quoted the 19th century French occultist and magician Eliphas Lévi.
+He taught that it is the astral shells of dead human beings, bereft of the Higher Self that animated the body during life, called elementaries by occultists, that are most often evoked by such spells and rituals, and not the 'gods' and 'demons' they purport to be.
+It is these deceptive and cunning phantoms that dabblers in the occult place themselves en rapport with.
+That is, when the evocation is genuine, and not simply a drug-induced fantasy on the part of the would-be magician which is usually the case.

 Eliphas Lévi tells us in his Dogme et Rituel de la Haute Magie (Dogma and Ritual of High Magic) that: ". . .if a man has lived in crime, his astral shell, which holds him prisoner, seeks again the objects of its passions, and clings to the life it left behind.
 It torments the dreams of mediums, bathes in the fumes of spilt blood, and hovers about the places where the pleasures of its life flitted by; it watches continually over the treasures which it possessed and concealed; it exhausts itself in unhappy efforts to make for itself material organs and live forever.
 But the astral light attracts and absorbs it; it feels its intelligence weakening, its memory is gradually lost as its being dissolves."

 These are the 'spirits' so many misguided and troubled individuals deliberately try to get into contact with, hoping they will help them to achieve their petty and selfish goals.
 Only a fool would dismiss this testimony, coming as it does from H .P.
-Blavatsky and Lévi—two eminent occultists of long experience.
-Unlike today's so-called 'chaos magicians' Blavatsky actually demonstrated the 'magical' phenomena they would like to be able to produce.
-She did so on many occasions before reliable witnesses, as anyone can learn by reading the many biographies about her.
-Given the fact that in 1879, magic meant stage conjuring and sleight-of-hand in the popular mind, Blavatsky's words which we quoted above are even more applicable today.
+Blavatsky and Lévi—two eminent occultists with long experience of practical Magic.
+Unlike today's so-called 'chaos magicians' Madame Blavatsky actually demonstrated the 'magical' phenomena they would like to be able to produce.
+She did so on many occasions before reliable witnesses, as anyone can learn by reading the many excellent biographies about her.
+Given the fact that in 1879, Magic meant stage conjuring and sleight-of-hand in the popular mind, Blavatsky's words which we quoted above are even more applicable today.
 In the late 19th century those who knew anything of the magical arts in the West could be counted on the fingers of one hand.
 Nowadays, every adolescent, more or less, reared on a diet of vampires, werewolves, demons, zombies and necromancers via films and videos thinks they know all about 'magic.'
 But do they?

 Fiction and fantasy versus fact